jaspector

 Any owner or authorized agent proposing to construct, enlarge, alter, repair, move, change occupancy, or install/modify electrical, gas, mechanical, or plumbing systems must apply before starting work.

+Not all construction work requires a permit in unincorporated Shelby County, KY.
 The following work is generally exempt: One-story detached accessory structures under 120 sq ft; Fences under 7 ft; Oil derricks; Low retaining walls; Small water tanks; Low sidewalks/driveways; Finish work (painting/papering/cabinets); Temporary motion picture sets; Tents under 400 sq ft; Shade cloth structures for agriculture; Playground equipment; Small window awnings; Non-fixed fixtures.
 Note: Exempt from building permit does not mean exempt from other regulatory requirements.
 Confirm edge cases with the Building Inspector before proceeding.
+When in doubt, confirm with the local building department before starting work.